Plastic action or distraction? As climate change bears down, reduce plastic polution call not wasted

 Experimenting with spillover from plastic to climate

-Participants were randomly allocated to one of three experimental groups or a control group.
-The first group received information about plastic pollution on the reef along with prompts to remind them of their efforts to tackle the problem in the past week (a “behaviour primer”).
+Participants were randomly allocated to one of three experimental or control groups.
+The first group received information about plastic pollution on the reef and prompts to remind them of their efforts to tackle the problem in the past week (a “behaviour primer”).
 The second group received the reef plastic information only.
 The third group received information about the reef and climate change.
 The control group received general information about World Heritage sites, with no call to action or mention of the Great Barrier Reef.

-Participants were then asked whether they would be likely to take a range of climate actions, such as reducing personal greenhouse gas emissions and talking to others about climate change.
-They also had the opportunity to “click” on a few actions embedded within the survey such as signing an online petition for climate action.
+Participants were then asked whether they would likely take various climate actions, such as reducing personal greenhouse gas emissions and talking to others about climate change.
+They also had the opportunity to “click” on a few actions embedded within the survey, such as signing an online petition for climate action.

-Compared to the control group, those provided with information about plastic pollution were more willing to engage with climate actions, particularly when they were reminded of positive past behaviours.
-Whereas those provided with information about climate change showed no significant difference.
+Compared to the control group, those with information about plastic pollution were more willing to engage in climate actions, particularly when reminded of positive past behaviours.
+Conversely, those provided with information about climate change showed no significant difference.

-Plastic messages also had a stronger positive effect on climate action for those who were politically conservative, compared to those more politically progressive.
+Plastic messages also had a stronger positive effect on climate action for those who were politically conservative than for those who were more politically progressive.

 But the approach didn’t work for everyone.
-We repeated the experiment with 572 self-identified ocean advocates, many of whom already engaged with marine conservation issues.
-For this audience, talking about plastic and their past efforts made them less likely to engage with climate action compared to the control group.
+We repeated the experiment with 572 self-identified ocean advocates, many of whom were already engaged with marine conservation issues.
+Talking about plastic and their past efforts made this audience less likely to engage with climate action compared to the control group.

 Comments